iikaro/planar-robot-control/README.md

 F: Friction forces\
 G: Gravity forces

-To simpler planar models, these matrices are intuitive and easy to calculate means of Newton's equilibrium equations or by the Lagrage method.
+To simpler planar models, these matrices are intuitive and easy to calculate means of Newton's equilibrium equations or by the Lagrange method.

 ## Environment model
 Here, the environment with which the robot interacts is modeled as a lumped-element system consisting of a damping and a stiffness (B<sub>env</sub> and K<sub>env</sub>).